thoth-tech/documentation/docs/Splashkit/Applications/Meeting Minutes/MM_GameTeam_25thJuly.md

 5.  ask if anyone has comfortability creating a character or visual assets for the game

-6.  (as I would like to at least get a list of the visual assets we require for our game of choice, choose a color story/theme) and add this information to the design doc for planning
+6.  (as I would like to at least get a list of the visual assets we require for our game of choice, choose a colour story/theme) and add this information to the design doc for planning

 7.  set another meeting for thursday to continue brainstorming